The rates of growth in a hyperbolic group: Finiteness of equal growth generating sets

 With $w$, and any choice of integers: $k_1,\ldots,k_q$, $1 \leq k_t \leq m-1$, $t=1,\ldots,q$, for which all the elements, $w(t)^{k_t}_pv^t_{i,j}w(t)^{k_t}_s$, are non-forbidden, we associate a {\it feasible} word (of type $q$) in $L$:

-where for each $t$, $1 \leq t \leq q-1$, $\hat v^t_{i,j}$ is one of the elements that were constructed in lemma \ref{2.3}, that starts with a germ that is different than the germ that $w(t)^{k_t}_s$ ends with, and ends with a germ that is different than the germ that $w(t+1)^{k_{t+1}}_p$ starts with. \end{definition}
+where for each $t$, $1 \leq t \leq q-1$, $\hat v^t_{i,j}$ is one of the elements that were constructed in lemma \ref{2.3}, that starts with a germ that is not in the orbit of the germ that $w(t)^{k_t}_s$ ends with, and ends with a germ that is not in the orbit that $w(t+1)^{k_{t+1}}_p$ starts with. \end{definition}

 Feasible words are all distinct:

 \begin{lemma} Given a positive integer $q$, the feasible words that are associated with all the elements $w$ that are associated with words of length $mq$ in the regular language that is the output of the automata that is constructed for $(\Gamma,S_{n_0})$, are all distinct in $L$. \end{lemma}